lockedatapublished/blog/content/posts/2018-03-19-intro-python-pt2.md

 ------------------------

 Python is a general purpose programming language meaning that is has many use cases outside of data science.
-These include gaming, graphics, web development, GIS, and control systems among others.
+These include game development, graphics, web development, GIS, and control systems.
 A benefit of this is that data analytics undertaken with Python can easily be integrated with other tools.
 Python is an easy language to learn and the capability of Python for advanced analytics is quickly growing.
 Here's a